huggingface/hub-docs/docs/hub/model-cards.md

 - which datasets were used to train your model
 - your evaluation results

-The model card template is available here: [https://github.com/huggingface/huggingface_hub/blob/main/src/huggingface_hub/templates/modelcard_template.md](https://github.com/huggingface/huggingface_hub/blob/main/src/huggingface_hub/templates/modelcard_template.md).
+The model card template is available [here](https://github.com/huggingface/huggingface_hub/blob/main/src/huggingface_hub/templates/modelcard_template.md).

 ## Model card metadata